 Centers for Disease Control (CDC) calls on Americans to wear face masks to slow and stop the spread of COVID-19.
 Wearing face masks slows the spread of COVID-19 by reducing the distribution of respiratory droplets by the wearer.
-The Public Health order requires mask-wearing for all people, including asymptomatic or pre-symptomatic people who are around other people, because they don't know they have the virus.
 The most important function of masks is source control.
 When there is universal mask-wearing, people protect each other from getting the virus.
-Universal mask-wearing, coupled with social distancing, hygiene practices, and other transmission-reducing practices, are critical for reducing the contagion rate of COVID-19
+Mask-wearing, coupled with social distancing, hygiene practices, and other transmission-reducing practices, are critical for reducing the contagion rate of COVID-19.